andreagorsche/tablebooking/README.md

 * As a user I can register prior to my booking in order to change or cancel my booking later.

+#### Additional User Functionalities

+* two key features that I intended to add from the start were:
+1) As a user I can register for the waiting list in case my table is currently not available at the desired time, date and capacity.
+The reservation might work out due to another one's cancellation.
+2) The user can ask for a private booth for their table.

+My mentor advised me to have  these functionalities in the back of my mind when designing the models, but to not prioritize these functionalities.
+Rather he wanted me to add basic functionalities first and come back to this if there was still time.

 #### Future User Functionalities

-* As a user I can register for the waiting list in case my table is currently not available at the desired time, date and capacity.
-It might work out due to another one's cancellation.

-* As a user I get a list of available tables based on my booking inquiry and can pick my favorite table according to characteristics (private booth, picture of the table).
+* As a user I get a list of available tables based on my booking inquiry and I can pick my favorite table according to characteristics (private booth, picture of the table etc.).

 * The booking slot now is 1 hour per reservation.
 The user could be asked in the form how long he intends to stay approx., this could help for occations like birthday parties where longer times are usually required.
-The user should be given a choice of less than two hours or more than two hours and according to his answer the system blocks the alloted time.
+The user should be given a choice of less than two hours (reserving for 1 hr) or more than two hours (reserving for 4hrs) and according to their answer the system blocks the alloted time.

+* The number of guests for the reservation form are not limited to a max number because theoretically the whole restaurant could be reserved for a special occasion and thus the number of people for one reservation could be 50 or more  with a special table set up (typical for weddings or big birthday parties).
+I didn't want to set a limit because this application is supposed to be an example for real restaurant managers, and depending on the size of their restaurant this validation of a maximum number of guests per table would need to be implemented based on the restaurant managers individual preference (scalability of the project).
+To show the functionality of this application and my coding skills I didn't find it necessary to implement this logic but for future sprints adding a max number of guests per reservation would make sense.

 ## Structure Plane